foxbunny/javascript-by-example/declarative.md

-**NOTE:** Yes, I am just using these examples as strawmen to demonstrate the downsides of using procedural and OOP paradigms *for this particular problem* and is fully aware that there are valid cases for those paradigms for some other problems (which he hopes not to encounter ever in his life).
+**NOTE:** Yes, I am just using these examples as strawmen to demonstrate the downsides of using procedural and OOP paradigms *for this particular problem* and is fully aware that there are valid cases for those paradigms for some other problems (which I hope not to encounter ever in his life).

 > And now for something completely different.